BobWritesCode/ci-Project1/WIREFRAMES.md

 ## Introduction

 As part of the initial planning stages I created wireframes using [Balsamiq](https://balsamiq.com/).
-These allowed me to hit the ground running with a initial design plan.
+These allowed me to hit the ground running with an initial design plan.

 Throughout the production of creating the website on self-reflection and feedback from others I made design changes.
 Most of these changes were to accommodate a more aesthetically pleasing site, as well as making the site work better responsively.
 ***
-## Overall desgin changes
+## Overall design changes
 - Originally I planned for PC to have a 60% width page container.
 But after feedback that there was too much white space on the sides.
 I redesigned the site to be 90% width on all devices.
 - This also meant I changed the width of the nav bar, header bar, and footer to be 100% width of the page.
 ***